OSGConnect/connectbook/submitting-jobs/singularity-containers.md

     RUN mkdir -p /cvmfs

 See one of the provided image defintions for a full example.

+If you do not want /cvmfs mounted in the container, please add *+SingularityBindCVMFS = False* to your job submit file.

 ### Distributing Custom Images Via CVMFS